oracle-livelabs/database/kubernetes-for-oracledbas/bind-adb/bind-adb.md

     ![kubectl describe secrets adb-tns-admin](images/adb_tns_admin.png "kubectl describe secrets adb-tns-admin")

-    You'll see what equates to a `TNS_ADMIN` directory, and in fact, this *Secret* will be used by applications for just that purpose.
+    You'll see what equates to a `TNS_ADMIN` directory, and in fact, this *Secret* can be used by Microservice applications for just that purpose.

 You may now **proceed to the next lab**